Chicago River: Exploration and settlement

-Early improvements
+Early modifications

 Between 1816 and 1828 soldiers from Fort Dearborn cut channels through the sandbar at the mouth of the river to allow yawls to bring supplies to the fort.
 These channels rapidly clogged with sand requiring a new one to be cut.
 On March 2, 1833, $25,000 was appropriated by Congress for harbor works, and work began in June of that year under the supervision of Major George Bender, the commandant at Fort Dearborn.
 In January 1834 James Allen took over the supervision of this work and, aided by a February storm that breached the sandbar, on July 12, 1834, the harbor works had progressed enough to allow a 100 ST schooner, the Illinois to sail up the river to Wolf Point and dock at the wharf of Newberry & Dole.
 The initial entrance through the sandbar was 200 ft wide and 3 to 7 ft deep, flanked by piers 200 ft long on the south wall and 700 ft long to the north.
 Allen's work continued, and by October 1837 the still unfinished piers had been extended to 1850 and 1200 ft respectively.

-In 1848, the Illinois and Michigan canal linked the river to the Illinois River and the Mississippi Valley across the Chicago Portage.
+In 1848, the Illinois and Michigan Canal linked the river to the Illinois River and the Mississippi Valley across the Chicago Portage.
 This canal was the farthest west, and the last, of a series of United States' government land grant canals.
 It provided the only water route from New York City to New Orleans through the country's interior and Chicago.